What To Do After A Child Has Died

 The media is allowed to publish the name of your child, and their address, the fact that an inquest was held, and what the coroner has said caused the death.
 Any publication of other details of the proceedings can be made only with the coroner's authority.
 Coroners are very aware of how sensitive these issues are for families and whānau.

-The pathologist's autopsy report is available to parents, if they wish to see it, by requesting a copy of it from the Coronial Services Office.
-Your doctor or other health professional can help you understand any medical terms used in the report.
+The pathologist's autopsy report is available if you wish to see it.
+You can request a copy of it from the Coronial Services Office.
+Your healthcare professional can help you understand any medical terms used in the report.
 It can contain graphic and often distressing details, so you may like to think about having someone with you when you read it.
 Copies of some material might not be available if the coroner has ordered that certain material is not to be published.

 - the coroner’s findings about the cause of death